Jorge Soler Preview, Player Props: Marlins vs. Padres

-Jorge Soler -- with a slugging percentage of .757 in his past 10 games, including six home runs -- will be in action for the Miami Marlins against the San Diego Padres, with Michael Wacha on the mound, on August 21 at 9:40 PM ET.
+On Tuesday, Jorge Soler (.649 slugging percentage in past 10 games, including five home runs) and the Miami Marlins face the San Diego Padres, whose starting pitcher will be Blake Snell.
+First pitch is at 9:40 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Dodgers.

 Jorge Soler Game Info & Props vs. the Padres